Skip to content ↓

 All of our A Level courses follow a two-year linear format with the final assessment taking place at the end of the course.

 We offer flexible option groups to allow students to combine study of arts and sciences.
-In addition to subjects offered at GCSE, Economics, Further mathematics, Psychology and Philosophy can be studied to A Level.
+In addition to subjects offered at GCSE, Economics, Further Mathematics, Psychology and Philosophy can be studied to A Level.

-All students follow one of four pathways with the expectation that they will sit all of the subjects started in Year 12 in September as A Level examinations in Year 13 during Summer term.
+All students follow one of four pathways with the expectation that they will sit all the subjects started in Year 12 in September as A Level examinations in Year 13 during Summer term.

 The four pathways are as follows: